I tried M&S’s £25 Valentine’s Day meal deal – here’s my full review

 What’s included in the M&S Valentine’s dine-in deal?

 Rivaling other supermarkets with the wealth of food available, there’s something for everyone in M&S’s dine-in deal, from vegans to those who follow a gluten-free diet.
-For starters, you can choose between everything from king prawn and lobster thermidor gratins (Marksandspencer.com), luxury prawn cocktails (Marksandspencer.com), mini bao buns (Marksandspencer.com), baking burrata (Marksandspencer.com), baking brie (Marksandspencer.com) coquilles st jacques (Marksandspencer.com) and king prawn medley (Marksandspencer.com).
+For starters, you can choose between everything from king prawn and lobster thermidor gratins (Ocado.com), luxury prawn cocktails (Ocado.com), mini bao buns (Ocado.com), baking burrata (Ocado.com), baking brie (Ocado.com) coquilles st jacques (Ocado.com) and king prawn medley (Ocado.com).

 As for the main event, you’re spoiled for choice with eight dishes.
-Meat eaters can feast on a beef wellington with red wine jus (Marksandspencer.com), duck breasts (Marksandspencer.com), sirloin steak with garlic butter (Marksandspencer.com), rump steaks with peppercorn sauce (Marksandspencer.com), wagyu beef pie (Marksandspencer.com) and chicken breast paupiettes (Marksandspencer.com).
-If it’s pescatarian grub you’re after, there’s a tasty salmon and prawn en croutes (Marksandspencer.com) while the butternut squash and spinach pie (Marksandspencer.com) has vegans covered.
+Meat eaters can feast on a beef wellington with red wine jus (Ocado.com), duck breasts (Ocado.com), sirloin steak with garlic butter (Ocado.com), rump steaks with peppercorn sauce (Ocado.com), wagyu beef pie (Ocado.com) and chicken breast paupiettes (Ocado.com).
+If it’s pescatarian grub you’re after, there’s a tasty salmon and prawn en croutes (Ocado.com) while the butternut squash and spinach pie (Ocado.com) has vegans covered.

 Read more: The Valentine’s Day supermarket meal deals to know for date night

-M&S’s side dishes are just as tempting, with plenty of veg options – think a cheesy green veg bake (Marksandspencer.com), Mediterranean-style roasting vegetables (Marksandspencer.com), a vegetable medley (Marksandspencer.com) and Mediterranean veg (£3.50, Ocado.com).
-Or, indulge in triple-cooked chips (Marksandspencer.com), potato dauphinoise (Marksandspencer.com), loaded cheesy mash (Marksandspencer.com), salt and pepper wedges (Marksandspencer.com) and smashed potatoes with basil oil drizzle (Marksandspencer.com).
+M&S’s side dishes are just as tempting, with plenty of veg options – think a cheesy green veg bake (Ocado.com), Mediterranean-style roasting vegetables (Ocado.com), a vegetable medley (Ocado.com) and Mediterranean veg (£3.50, Ocado.com).
+Or, indulge in triple-cooked chips (Ocado.com), potato dauphinoise (Ocado.com), loaded cheesy mash (Ocado.com), salt and pepper wedges (Ocado.com) and smashed potatoes with basil oil drizzle (Ocado.com).

 Now, onto dessert.
-If you’re a chocolate nut, there’s a chocolate melt-in-the-middle pudding (Marksandspencer.com), chocolate praline heart (Marksandspencer.com) and chocolate and caramel pots (Marksandspencer.com), while those with a sweet tooth are catered for with classic vanilla cheesecakes (Marksandspencer.com), salted caramel profiteroles (Marksandspencer.com) and a tiramisu cheesecake (Marksandspencer.com).
-Or, enjoy Sicilian lemon possets (Marksandspencer.com).
+If you’re a chocolate nut, there’s a chocolate melt-in-the-middle pudding (Ocado.com), chocolate praline heart (Ocado.com) and chocolate and caramel pots (Ocado.com), while those with a sweet tooth are catered for with classic vanilla cheesecakes (Ocado.com), salted caramel profiteroles (Ocado.com) and a tiramisu cheesecake (Ocado.com).
+Or, enjoy Sicilian lemon possets (Ocado.com).

 No Valentine’s Day meal is complete without an accompanying tipple.
-Fizz fans will love the rosé prosecco (Marksandspencer.com) or conte prosecco (Marksandspencer.com) while the alcohol-free rosé (Marksandspencer.com) is a nice alternative.
-For red wine fans, there’s malbec (Marksandspencer.com) and bonita (Marksandspencer.com), while the chardonnay (Marksandspencer.com) and pinot grigio (Marksandspencer.com) are sure to be refreshing.
-Or, you could opt for a four-pack of M&S’s popular passion star martini (Marksandspencer.com) or Mojito cocktail cans (Marksandspencer.com).
+Fizz fans will love the rosé prosecco (Ocado.com) or conte prosecco (Ocado.com) while the alcohol-free rosé (Ocado.com) is a nice alternative.
+For red wine fans, there’s malbec (Ocado.com) and bonita (Ocado.com), while the chardonnay (Ocado.com) and pinot grigio (Ocado.com) are sure to be refreshing.
+Or, you could opt for a four-pack of M&S’s popular passion star martini (Ocado.com) or Mojito cocktail cans (Ocado.com).

 M&S’s Valentine’s Day dine-in deal, reviewed